dwarvesf/playground/_memo/design-workflow.md

 Example of questions:

 1. If you are looking for a place where you’d like to travel, how would you do that?
-1. Let’s say you found a place you like, what do you do to check out that place?
+2. Let’s say you found a place you like, what do you do to check out that place?

 After that, you should make statistical tables base on your test.

-1. You’re interested in the place, and you decide to plan on travel there, what would you do next?
+3. You’re interested in the place, and you decide to plan on travel there, what would you do next?

-## 4. Identifying and Prioritizing Pain Points
+## Identifying and Prioritizing Pain Points
 After you review the user interviews, you write each users' pain points onto Post-Its.
 Then you categorize pain points with Affinity Mapping and prioritize them with 2x2 Matrix.

 ![](assets/design-workflow_d8fe23347d8bff5a0be6ae56bd0fc438_md5.webp)

-## 5. Flowchart
+## Flowchart
 Next step, you draw a flowchart what is a diagram of the sequence of movements or actions of people or things involved in a complex system or activity.

 ![](assets/design-workflow_1ce44520b17bffd06b033406e0d794a6_md5.webp)

-## 6. Design Decisions
+## Design Decisions
-**Sketch wire-frames**
+**Sketch wire-frames****

 ![](assets/design-workflow_d6a68d2878bdf01a430afc77624683a2_md5.webp)